 2. Pin pointing out how you could reduce drop off in a flow

-3. Help you prioritise it, how much recourses it would take and what sort of value it would bring to for the end user.
-With the help of hypothesis and Scoring.
+3. Help you prioritise it, how much resources it would take and what sort of value it would bring to the end user.
+With the help of hypothesis and Scoring

 4. It will give you both a little qualitative results based on user centric quantitative data